Blood Bank Viewing Apparatuses

 Test Tube Agglutination Viewers are the primary source used in labs today.
-Agglutination Viewers are smaller which is an advantage when one considers all the other equipment that goes on the desk in a blood bank.
-The biggest difference between the RH View Box and and the Agglutination Viewer is the mirror and light source.
-The light source on the Agglutination Viewer shines down on the test tube then bounces up from the mirror underneath.
-The mirror may be adjusted to any angle that the technologist is comfortable viewing.
-Some technologist prefer the mirror to observe the top and bottom of the test tube at the same time when grading.
-Other technologist prefer to use the mirror without the light source as well.
-Technologist have stated that it is easier to see the halo’s that are on bottom of test tube or the white that occurs when one has a sample with an mixed field using the concave mirror.
+Agglutination Viewers are smaller, which is an advantage when one considers all the other equipment that goes on the desk in a blood bank.
+The biggest difference between the RH View Box and the Agglutination Viewer is the mirror and light source.
+The light source on the Agglutination Viewer shines down on the test tube and then bounces up from the mirror underneath.
+The mirror can be adjusted to any angle that the technologist is comfortable viewing.
+Some technologists prefer the mirror to observe the top and bottom of the test tube at the same time when grading.
+Other technologists prefer to use the mirror without the light source as well.
+Technologists have stated that it is easier to see the halo on the bottom of the test tube or the white that occurs when one has a sample with a mixed field using the concave mirror.
 Other blood bankers dislike the concave mirror when using the light source in conjunction.
 Additionally, Agglutination Viewers can be easily transported, making them convenient for laboratory technicians who may need to move around frequently during their workday.